Stilwell, Oklahoma: Mercury contamination

+"Early death capital of the world"

-Stilwell was labelled "the early death capital of the world" after a detailed report by the National Center for Health Statistics surfaced in 2018 indicating the life expectancy of the town's residents was just 56.3 years.
+Stilwell was labelled the "early death capital of the world" after a detailed report by the National Center for Health Statistics surfaced in 2018 indicating the life expectancy of the town's residents was just 56.3 years.
 The agency stated the report was their "most detailed local health data ever released" and the life expectancy of Stilwell residents was lower than that in every jurisdiction in North America, Europe or Asia, with a similar life-expectancy to the poorest regions of sub-Saharan Africa.
-The Cherokee Nation disputed the report initially before further studies were done, stating the data "has to be flawed.”
+The Cherokee Nation disputed the report initially before further studies were done, stating the data "has to be flawed."
 In February 2020, the Centers for Disease Control and Prevention stated they would soon release their own report increasing the town's life expectancy figure to 74 years.
 The CDC stated that the National Center for Health Statistics report was "flawed" because 90 deceased individuals with P.O. box addresses in Stilwell that lived outside city limits were included in the report, producing inaccurate data.
-Despite the correction, Stilwell's Roberts Reed Culver Funeral Home reports half of all funerals performed in 2018 were for people in their 50's and 60's.
+Stilwell's Roberts Reed Culver Funeral Home reports half of all funerals performed in 2018 were for people in their 50s and 60s.

-16% of adults in Stilwell have diabetes, 27% smoke, and 42% are obese, according to the Oklahoma State University Center for Health Sciences.
-Health services include the Cherokee Nation Wilma Mankiller Health Clinic, the Stilwell Memorial Hospital, the Oklahoma Department of Public Health, and the Stilwell Nursing Home.
-According to the Census Bureau, 28.5% of all residents, and 60% of those in Stilwell who are unemployed do not have health insurance.
+COVID-19 response

 Stilwell city council passed a mask mandate in response to the COVID-19 pandemic on July 8, 2020, taking advice from a local infectious disease specialist.
-Just 10 days later, city council struck down the mandate advising face masks would no longer required after receiving "extremely hostile" responses and threats against officials.
+Just 10 days later, city council struck down the mandate advising face masks were no longer required after receiving "extremely hostile" responses and threats against officials.

+Memorial Hospital

+History

+Opening in 1977, Stilwell Memorial Hospital was a small medical center located in the town; serving as the area's only emergency department and inpatient facility.
+It provided 24/7 emergency stabilization, basic inpatient and outpatient care, diagnostics, and transfers, but was not a trauma center or full-service hospital.
+The facility replaced the earlier Stilwell Municipal Hospital, which opened as the town's first hospital in 1952 and was repurposed as the Stilwell Middle School cafeteria.

+Closure

+On June 20, 2025, Stilwell Memorial Hospital announced it would permanently close, with services sunsetting just one week later.
+Residents and staff were reportedly shocked by the abrupt announcement.
+While no single cause was officially identified, financial strain was a central factor in the closure.
+Inpatients were transferred to hospitals in other regions, with some sent out-of-state.

+The hospital's emergency department, the only in the town, was closed in late June.
+The hospital was abandoned by July 2025.